 Tyson Dever – Texas

 On March 11, 2005, Tyson survived a car accident that left him paralyzed from the waist down.
-On that day, Tyson lost his ability to walk and life as he knew it changed forever.
+On that day, Tyson lost his ability to walk, and life as he knew it changed forever.
 What Tyson gained was a desire to inspire people to be determined in life and to live life completely.

 Jamie Chapman – Texas

-Jamie made the bad decision to drive after drinking and wrecked into a tree, which caused brain trauma.
+Jamie made the bad decision to drive after drinking and crashed into a tree, which caused brain trauma.
 Luckily, he was by himself and no one else was involved.
 After much healing and on-going therapy, Jamie wants to share his message to other teens so they won’t make the same mistake.

 Jeff LeGrow – Texas and Surrounding Areas